yonga9121/multiple_dbs/README.md

   end
 end
 ```

-You are defining a UserDb1, UserDb2 and UserDb3 classes with a has_many posts
-relation only with the PostDb1 class.
+Here, you associate the models between databases, by using class PostDb1 associated with classes UserDb1, UserDb2 and UserDb3.

-In case you don't need to define a class for all your databases.
+In case you don't need to define a class for all your databases, your models should look like this.
 ```ruby
 # app/models/user.rb
 class User < ApplicationRecord